lorcat9/LorCat9/README.md

 <h3><b>About me</b></h3>

-<p>I recently completed my master’s degree in Computer Science at the University of Copenhagen after a Bachelor’s degree on the same topic from Roma Tre University.
+<p>I recently completed my MSc in Computer Science at the University of Copenhagen after a BSc on the same topic from Roma Tre University.

 My professional experience covers multiple roles related to software development, with a focus on cloud infrastructures.
 I also enjoy discussing on macroeconomics, city mobility and sports.